MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - $C$ is the shot count.

 Quotas are based on plan selection and can be increased with a support ticket.
 To see your current limits and quotas, go to the “Credits and quotas” blade and select the “Quotas” tab of your workspace on the [Azure portal](https://portal.azure.com).

+> [!NOTE]
+> If you are using an Azure Quantum Credits plan, and not a billing plan, the quotas information maps to your allocated credits.
+In that case, the quota lists the total number of credits you have received, and you can hover over the relevant graph to see the amount you have used towards your credits.

 For more information, see [Azure Quantum quotas](xref:microsoft.quantum.providers-quotas).